yuchen12345/ECE1724-Large-Language-Model-Inference-Service/README.md

 Now, we will introduce how to use the frontend interface.
 The frontend contains the following features:

 #### Server status
-On the left-side corner, there is the server status showing.
-Green means server is running while red means not running.
+In the left corner, the server status indicator shows whether the server is online: green indicates running, and red indicates offline.
 ![server_online](/screenshots/server_online.png)

 #### Model selection
-Users can select which model to use from the dropdown menu.
+Users can select the model to use from the dropdown menu.
 The selected model is set as the active model in the backend.
 ![model_selection](/screenshots/model_selection.png)

 #### System prompt
-Users can also set a system prompt to control model's behavior, e.g. speak in a sarcastic way in no more than 30 words.
+Users can specify a system prompt to control model's behavior, e.g. "speak in a sarcastic way in no more than 30 words."
 ![system_prompt](/screenshots/system_prompt.png)

 #### Generation parameters